How to Get Rid of Mosquitoes in Your Backyard

 Use essential oils - Though not as effective as chemical repellents, these do contribute to an overall mosquito-free zone.
 You can combine essential oils with some water in a spray bottle and spray down surfaces and seating areas, or use them on your skin (if they’re food-grade only).
 Think lavender, eucalyptus, lemongrass, peppermint, clove, tea tree, and neem oil.
 You can use any combination of these!

 Professional treatment - If you find that your mosquito problem is extremely bothersome and nothing is helping, consider hiring a professional.
 Call Spence’s Pest Control at 804-794-4100 and schedule a free inspection.
-These treatments will leave your yard green and beautiful so you don’t have to worry about your plants and pets.
-A professional treatment will leave your yard mosquito-free for weeks.
+We can help you take control of your yard so it remains mosquito-free for weeks with a barrier spray treatment.